magiruuvelvet/OTPGen/README.md

    - `otpauth:` uri
    - QR Code

- - Refactor/Rewrite GUI
+ - **Refactor/Rewrite GUI !!!**
- - Use Model/View instead of a tedious hard-to-manage Widget
+ - ~~Use Model/View instead of a tedious hard-to-manage Widget~~
-   - Most problematic by now is getting the correct/current row
+   - ~~Most problematic by now is getting the correct/current row~~
+ - GUI is now broken due to the new storage format and a rewrite must be done now.
+Use `v0.9.3` for a stable production release.

  - User Settings